 Through the generosity of a private donor and SMU, substantial scholarships are available for highly motivated K-2 classroom teachers in high need public schools.
 The priority application deadline for this program is March 1.
 The final application deadline is June 1.

 Our 18-credit hour literacy program provides professional development for K-2 classroom teachers in high need public schools (including charters) to meet the literacy needs of their students.
 Working with highly skilled reading research faculty, teachers will master the tools to provide comprehensive, coherent, and complete early literacy programs in the regular classroom using highly effective and evidence-based teaching methods.

 The cost to teachers for tuition will be only $40 per credit hour.
-Apply now for this substantial scholarship by December 1st, 2014.
+Apply now for this substantial scholarship.

 This program is designed specifically for general education early reading teachers (K-2) in high need public schools (including charters).
 As part of the application, each applicant will describe their students' needs, which in turn will determine qualification for financial support.
 Typically free and reduced lunch status is used to determine need, but a variety of factors will be considered (e.g. underserved populations, struggling readers, financial need).
 The program is highly competitive and applicants will be expected to express their commitment to this population and how they will apply the evidence-based practices taught in the program.

-- How many courses would be required each semester?
-Do students have the option to take only one class at a time?
+How many courses would be required each semester?

 There is a $35 application fee.
-The cost for tuition for the teacher will be only $40 per credit hour (scholarships total approximately $525 per credit hour).
+The cost for tuition for the teacher will be only $40 per credit hour (scholarships total approximately $609 per credit hour).
 The total tuition cost to the student for 18 hours is $720 (scholarship total approximately $11,000).
 Parking fees and the cost of technology, textbooks, and supplies are the only additional SMU expenses to consider.